Tyron-Barnard/Weather-App/Weather App/ReadMe.md

 ## Note

-- Replace `'Your Api Key'` in the JavaScript code and `"ba4b8b22c1f75476f1a6fa609e8befed"` in the `key.js` file with your actual OpenWeatherMap API key.
+- Replace `'Your Api Key'` in the JavaScript code and `"Seckret Key"` in the `key.js` file with your actual OpenWeatherMap API key.

 ## Contributing